Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 • Cognitive behavioral therapy (CBT) has shown modest benefits in helping people with chronic pain cope, improve pain, emotional distress, and quality of life.

-Use the Human Health treatment log to record therapies and treatments.
+Use the Human Health app's treatment log to record therapies and treatments.
 Over time, these records can help you and your healthcare provider see what is making a difference and adjust your plan more effectively.

 Available MS treatments today: Backed by studies & data